ibm-cloud-docs/whcs-cli-plugin/annotator-for-clinical-data-acd-v1-cli.md

 <dl>
 <dt>--flow-id (string)</dt>
-<dd>flow identifier .
+<dd>Flow ID.
 Required.</dd>
 <dt>--return-analyzed-text (boolean)</dt>
 <dd>Set this to true to show the analyzed text in the response.
-Required.</dd>
-<dd>The default value is `false`.</dd>
+Required.
+The default value is `false`.</dd>
 <dt>--body (string)</dt>
-<dd>Input request data in TEXT or JSON format .</dd>
+<dd>Input request data in TEXT or JSON format.</dd>
 <dt>--content-type (string)</dt>
-<dd>The type of the input.
-A character encoding can be specified by including a `charset` parameter.
-For example, 'text/plain;charset=utf-8'.</dd>
-<dd>Allowable values are: application/json, text/plain</dd>
+<dd>Allowable values are: `application/json` or `text/plain`</dd>
 <dt>--debug-text-restore (boolean)</dt>
-<dd>If true, any ReplaceTextChange annotations will be left in the container and the modified text before restoring to original form will be returned in the metadata.
+<dd>If true, any ReplaceTextChange annotations will be left in the container and the modified text, before restoring to original form, will be returned in the metadata.
 Otherwise, these annotations and modified text will be removed from the container.</dd>
 <dd>The default value is `false`.</dd>
 </dl>